 If your employer fails to provide you with SDI cover, you will be forced to purchase it somewhere else.
-Insurance providers sell short-term disability insurance, and all you have to do is talk to an insurance agent about your needs.
+Insurance providers sell short-term disability insurance, and all you have to do is talk to a licensed insurance agent about your needs.

 How Much Will You Get When You Claim Short-term Disability?